-(1) The pro forma adjustment to cash and cash equivalents consists of receipt of cash, net of underwriting discounts and estimated offering costs, of \$52.4 million from the issuance of 2,000,000 of common stock, the redemption of the \$52.5 million principal amount of our outstanding 111/4% senior secured notes due 2012, payment of related prepayment penalties of \$5.9 million on the senior secured notes, and payment of \$1.3 million of related accrued interest.
+(1) The pro forma adjustment to cash and cash equivalents consists of receipt of cash, net of underwriting discounts and estimated offering costs, of \$64.1 million from the issuance of 2,000,000 of common stock, the redemption of the \$52.5 million principal amount of our outstanding 111/4% senior secured notes due 2012, payment of related prepayment penalties of \$5.9 million on the senior secured notes, and payment of \$2.7 million of related accrued interest.

-- (2) The proforma adjustment to deferred financing fees relates to our write-off of \$1.9 million of deferred financing fees related to the redemption of \$52.5 million principal amount of our outstanding 111/4% senior secured notes due 2012. - (3) The pro forma adjustment to other accrued expenses of \$1.3 million relates to our payment of accrued interest on the \$52.5 million principal amount redeemed of our outstanding 111/4% senior secured notes due 2012. - (4) The pro forma adjustment to long-term debt reflects our redemption of \$52.5 million principal amount of our outstanding 111/4% senior secured notes due 2012 and our writeoff of the \$0.6 million of unamortized discount relating to the redeemed senior secured notes. - (5) The pro forma adjustment to common stock reflects our sale of 2,000,000 shares of our common stock in this offering. - (6) The pro forma adjustment to additional paid-in capital of \$52.3 million reflects our sale of 2,000,000 shares of our common stock in this offering at the public offering price of \$28.00, and our receipt of the net proceeds from our sale of such common stock after deducting underwriting discounts and estimated offering expenses payable by us. - (7) The pro forma adjustment to retained deficit of \$8.4 million reflects a total of \$8.4 million for prepayment penalties, the related write-off of deferred financing fees, and the related write-off of the unamortized issuance discount associated with the redemption of \$52.5 million principal amount of our outstanding 111/4% senior secured notes due 2012.
+- (2) The pro forma adjustment to deferred financing fees relates to our write-off of \$2.9 million of deferred financing fees related to the redemption of \$52.5 million principal amount of our outstanding 111/4% senior secured notes due 2012. - (3) The pro-forma adjustment to other accrued expenses for \$2.7 million relates to our payment of accrued interest on the \$52.5 million principal amount redeemed of our outstanding 111/4% senior secured notes due 2012. - (4) The pro-forma adjustment to long-term debt reflects our redemption of \$52.5 million principal amount of our outstanding 111/4% senior secured notes due 2012 and our write-off of the \$0.6 million of unamortized discount relating to the redeemed senior secured notes. - (5) The pro forma adjustment to common stock reflects our sale of 2,000,000 shares of our common stock in this offering. - (6) The pro forma adjustment to additional paid-in capital of \$64.1 million reflects our sale of 2,000,000 shares of our common stock in this offering at an assumed public offering price of \$34.22, the last reported sale price of our common stock on the Nasdaq National Market on October 28, 2005 and our receipt of the net proceeds from our sale of such common stock after deducting underwriting discounts and estimated offering expenses payable by us. - (7) The pro forma adjustment to retained deficit of \$9.4 million reflects a total of \$9.4 million for prepayment penalties, the related write-off of deferred financing fees, and the related write-off of the unamortized issuance discount associated with the redemption of \$52.5 million principal amount of our outstanding 111/4% senior secured notes due 2012.